 Church teaching can be found in the catechism and is taken from The Holy Scriptures.
 If you are not following - or not "practicing" what the church and Her founder Jesus Christ teaches - you are thusly not a "practicing Catholic" or "Faithful Catholic" in the true sense of the words.

 The lay Faithful or "Christifideles Laici" believe - and strive to follow/practice - 100% of Catholic teaching.

 You may be a baptized Catholic but you are definitely not "Faithful" or "practicing."
 You need to speak to your parish priest asap.
 Abortion is an intrinsic evil - an non-negotiable Truth of the church.
 Thou shalt not kill is the fifth commandment and abortion breaks it.

 The Catechism of the Catholic Church: The Fifth Commandment

 Article: What does the Catholic Church Teach regarding Abortion

-The commandments are not restrictive or inhibiting, quite the contrary!
-When we follow God's Law we find true, lasting peace . . . joy beyond comprehension.
-And that's the truth as well :)
+Friends, the commandments are not restrictive or inhibiting, quite the contrary!
+When we follow God's Law we find true, lasting peace . . . joy beyond comprehension!
+Joy which the world truly cannot provide.

 Helpful Sites reflecting TRUE Catholic Teaching: